IBC Bylaws –Revised, January 30, 2019

 The TTUHSCEP IBC functions independently of, but in coordination with other TTUHSCEP Research and Safety compliance Committees, including, but not necessarily limited to the following:

 - Institutional Review Boards (IRBs)

 - Conflict of Interest in Research Committee (COIRC)

 - Institutional Animal Care and Use Committee (IACUC)

 The IBC may request that review or approval of any of these committees be obtained prior to approval of an IBC protocol.

 Article VII – Review and Approval of Bylaws

-These bylaws shall be reviewed at least annually by the Chairperson of the Committee, the IBC Administrator, the BSO and the Senior Director of the Office of Research Resources.
+These bylaws shall be reviewed at least annually by the Chairperson of the Committee, the IBC Coordinator, the BSO, the IBC Director, and the Managing Director of the Office of Research Resources.
 Proposed changes to the bylaws will be presented to the full Committee for review and comment.
 The IBC Chairperson has authority to provide final approval of the Bylaws.

 Article VIII – Amendment of Bylaws